 (If you want to check out other Christian curricula, look at this page).

-Another curriculum that is similar to Alpha Omega the Bob Jones University homeschool curriculum.
-It’s produced from a strong Christian perspective and also has a specific Biblical Worldviews program.
+Another curriculum similar to Alpha Omega is the BJU Press homeschool curriculum.
+It’s produced from a solid Christian perspective and has a specific Biblical Worldview program.

 Any curriculum produced by Alpha Omega Publications will offer homeschoolers a great start in life.
-The material is interesting and thoughtfully presented.
-The print curriculum is also as old as the hills and so a lot of glitches have been rubbed out.
-No matter your choice (LifePac, Horizons, Monarch, Switched-on-Schoolhouse, or Weaver) I believe you will have chosen well!
+The material is exciting and thoughtfully presented.
+The print curriculum is also as old as the hills, so many glitches have been rubbed out.
+No matter your choice (LifePac, Horizons, Monarch, Switched-on-Schoolhouse, or Weaver), I believe you will have chosen well!

 thanks for the info.
 Do you know if the lifepac covers the same curriculum as the monarch. we’ve been using monarch and i like the material but have students struggling to look at computers so long.